svenmalvik/svenmalvik.com/workshop-websites-for-entrepreneurs.md

 subtitle: Workshop for Entrepreneurs
 ---

-*A professional website for an entrepreneur can be expensive.
-At the same time a professional website can be cheap, even for free.
+*A professional website for an entrepreneur can be expensive, cheap, and even for free.
 Why is that so?
-Why don’t you necessarily need specialized knowledge in programming or design to create an awesome website for your company?*
+Why don’t you necessarily need specialized knowledge in programming or design to create a professional website for your company?
+This workshop will teach you everything you need to know to get a professional website from a web agency to a price that is fair and you can agree on.
+Maybe you even want to build one on your own and save money.
+This workshop will tech you how and without any programming knowledge.*

 ## Date and time
 - Module 1: 05.11.2020, 9am - 12am CEST (Amsterdam/Berlin/Oslo)